 Speak to people with experience

-As a first time home buyer, this is all new to you.
+As first time buyers, this is all new to you.
 However, you probably know several people who have bought a home before – perhaps even multiple times.
-Talk to them about their experiences when buying a home.
+Talk to them about their experiences as first time buyers or other experiences they have had purchasing properties.
 What went well?
 Would they want to do anything differently?
 Do they have any recommendations for you?
 The more people you talk to, the more you will get an idea of how everything works and you may even avoid some pitfalls thanks to their recommendations.

 Be aware of the benefits